RGologorsky/HighwayWorld.20/README.md

 # Pygame wheel turns 540 degrees (360 + 180)
 # only using brake, acceleration, and steering wheel, not clutch or buttons

+# linear acceleration

+# add features to reflect angle, brake, acceleration, trajectory to include these numbers